hyperlane-xyz/v3-docs/README.md

 If there's something overlooked in this `README.md` or if any instructions are unclear, remember you can also contribute to improve it. **Fork, modify and PR to our repository!**

+## Licensing
+This project incorporates components that are licensed under different terms.
+The core Hyperlane contracts use the Apache License 2.0, while some other components may use different licenses such as MIT.
+Due to this multi-license structure, we cannot provide a single license statement that covers the entire project.
+Users are strongly encouraged to review the specific LICENSE files in each subproject or component they intend to use.
+For detailed licensing information, please refer to the individual LICENSE files in the relevant subdirectories or repositories.

 All contributions are welcome!